helenebrulin/logical_dbs_extractor/README.md

 HOST, PORT and PASSWORD being the host and the port of your source database.

 If your database has a password, you can :
-- Optionnally pass an -a flag followed by your password, or
+- Pass an -a flag followed by your password, or
 - Edit the $password variable in the script

 ## Output :

 The script will create 17 files in the "output" folder :
-- one file per logical database (1.rdb, 2.rdb...)
+- one file per logical database (0.rdb, 1.rdb, 2.rdb...)
 - one source.rdb file, the initial backup of your source database.

 # Troubleshooting :